Maria Connor: Reception

 In 2006, the character won the Inside Soap 'Best Dressed' accolade.
 Grace Dent, writing for The Guardian, has been highly critical of Maria during her time on the show.
 In February 2006, she highlighted the unlikeliness of Maria's relationship with Tyrone Dobbs is very romantic, writing: "Maria Sutherland is one of those shiny, lithe, capricious, tidily-kept hairdresser girls who flutter around the Trafford Centre's Karen Millen store on Saturdays, trying on sparkly halter frocks, dreaming about snaring Rio Ferdinand.
 Tyrone Dobbs, on the other hand, looks like one of the Flumps."
 Following the death of Charlie Stubbs in January 2007, she deemed Maria to be the Street's "local loose-knickered simpleton", and has also referred to her as being "such a tit", and "a pretty, perky, easily beddable dimwit".
 A writer from TV Magazine noted that most of Maria's men end up dead and quipped "Maria is the Street's unlikely black widow and her men often have a bleak future."
 In August 2017, Longchambon was longlisted for Best Bad Girl at the Inside Soap Awards.
 She did not progress to the viewer-voted shortlist.
+She was also longlisted for "Best Actress" at the 2024 Inside Soap Awards.